bouncepaw/betula/fediverse/fedisearch/Federated Search.md

 # Betula's Approach to Federated Search
 There is already an ongoing federated search initiative present, called [Fediverse Discovery Providers](https://www.fediscovery.org), or Fediscovery for short.
-It's not ready yet, no specs are found, and it's probably gonna be very general.
+It's not ready yet, no specs are found, and it's probably going to be very general.
 I do not particularly want to wait for them, hence I'm rolling out my own ad-hoc protocol suited for federated search of bookmarks.

 I tried to design it universal enough for all fellow Fediverse bookmarking services, but of course it's going to be very biased.
-After all, I develop Betula, and Postmarks is not in active development anymore (why is it more popular though?), and there is nothing else like this out there.
+After all, I am the one who develops Betula, so of course I take it into consideration first.

 ## Search results
 Alice wants to ask Bob for search results.
 She makes a POST request to `https://BOB/.well-known/betula-federated-search` similar to the following JSON signed with an HTTP signature.